Project Management Plan (PMP)

-The project execution (sometimes referred to as management) plan (PEP) describes the management and project execution processes that are used to ensure that the project’s scope is completed on time and within budget.
-The PEP defines the project scope; describes the organizational framework and overall management systems for the project; and identifies roles and responsibilities of the project participants.
+The project management plan (PMP) describes the management and project execution processes that are used to ensure that the project’s scope is completed on time and within budget.
+The PMP defines the project scope; describes the organizational framework and overall management systems for the project; and identifies roles and responsibilities of the project participants.
 It also describes the formal change control process by which the project scope, cost, schedule, budget profile, and PEP may be revised.
-The PEP is a living document that will be updated to capture changes to project systems, processes, procedures and personnel and revisions to the approved performance baseline or other significant changes, as appropriate.
+The PMP is a living document that will be updated to capture changes to project systems, processes, procedures and personnel and revisions to the approved performance baseline or other significant changes, as appropriate.

-Preparing a PEP is an essential part of the project planning phase, illustrating the project management readiness for implementation of the project not only for the project team, but also for the university.
+Preparing a PMP is an essential part of the project planning phase, illustrating the project management readiness for implementation of the project not only for the project team, but also for the university.

-Building a PEP can be broken down into six steps:
+Building a PMP can be broken down into six steps:

 1. Assign a dedicated project manager